ricardodanganan/GamePerformanceMonitoring-Dashboard/README.md

 ## Introduction

 The **Game Performance** & **IT Monitoring Dashboard** is my final year IT Management project, developed as part of my 4th-year finals project.
 This real-time monitoring and optimization tool is designed to enhance gaming performance by providing comprehensive system insights.
 It tracks CPU and GPU usage, temperatures, RAM consumption, disk activity, and network performance, ensuring gamers have a clear view of their system’s health.
 Equipped with threshold-based alerts, historical performance tracking, and Steam API integration, it helps optimize system resources, detect installed games, and provide tailored recommendations.
-Additionally, I am implementing an in-game overlay feature, allowing players to monitor system performance without exiting their game.
-Future enhancements include cloud-based monitoring, AI-driven game optimization, and multi-system performance tracking across LAN environments.
+Additionally, I have integrated Grafana monitoring for advanced data visualization and real-time analytics.
+An in-game overlay allows players to monitor system performance without exiting their game.

 ---